 A website redesign is an ideal time to also review off-site website content.
 Disavow spammy, low quality links, and determine which links are bringing in the lion’s share of organic traffic to your website.

 If any of these links point to content that has moved, this is another key moment to consider the importance of a 301 redirect for that content.

-If you are moving from an old CMS to a new one and not just moving things around in terms of the design, it is also important to consider how links to your home page are rendered.
+If you are moving from an old CMS to a new one and not just moving things around in terms of the design, it is also important to consider how links to your home page are rendered in a browser’s address bar.
 A common example of this is when companies switch from, say, .NET to PHP programming languages.

 This article discusses some of the most important “evergreen” points on our list in terms of website redesign SEO, but we’d like to hear from our readers, too.
 This provides other SEO professionals an opportunity to speak up and offer helpful advice as well.

 So if you have any website redesign SEO tips to share, please do in the comments!